Supermercados Super Selectos

-Supermercados Super Selectos is a Salvadoran supermarket chain that is owned by Grupo Calleja and founded by Daniel Calleja (whose grandson, Carlos, is the current Vice-President of Grupo Calleja).
+Supermercados Super Selectos is a Salvadoran supermarket chain that is owned by Grupo Calleja and founded by Daniel Calleja (whose grandson, Carlos, is the current vice-president of Grupo Calleja).
 The company includes Supermercados De Todo and Selectos Market.
-Supermercados Super Selectos operates 80 stores in 14 Salvadoran departments.
+As of 2023, Supermercados Super Selectos operates 111 stores in all 14 departments.

-The company is not related to Puerto Rico's Supermercados Selectos.

 History

 In 1940, Daniel Calleja founded Super Selectos, which was the first supermarket in El Salvador.